 Helmet use among kids is even better.
 Last year 85 percent of kids (18 and under) wore helmets on the slopes.

-Its well established that ski helmets work.
+Its well established that ski helmets reduce injuries.
 The NSAA based its findings on a study that concluded, “while helmet usage increased in the last ten years, there was a dramatic improvement in the decline of potentially serious head injuries, particularly concussions.”
 The study also found that ski helmets are especially effective in preventing skull fractures and have virtually eliminated scalp lacerations.

 In 2011, New Jersey became the first state to require ski helmets on kids.
 Although New Jersey only has two small ski areas, the law is a good first step in protecting kids.
 Hopefully, the trend will spread to other states with more ski areas and more kids on skis.

 I highly encourage anyone who sets out on skis to wear a helmet.
 I know firsthand that they work.
 With the recent focus on concussions in sports, and especially the long term impacts of concussions, anything that can be done to prevent head injuries is a good idea.
 Here are a few tips:

 Finally, if you are headed to the slopes and don’t have a helmet, there’s still no excuse not to wear one.
 Most ski resorts rent helmets inexpensively as do many shops.

 Protect your brain – wear a helmet on the slopes.
 See you out there!